DENVER PHILHARMONIC INTERNATIONAL CONDUCTING WORKSHOP, CONCERT and COMPETITION (February 28 - March 5, 2022)

-Only 14 active participants will be accepted (see below).
+Only 14 active participants will be accepted, six PLP and eight GLP participants.
 One competition winner, at the discretion of the faculty, will be selected to return the following season to guest conduct a piece on a subscription concert.

-Platinum Level Participants: conduct one movement on the final subscription concert
+• Platinum Level Participants (PLP): conduct one movement of a concert piece

-Gold Level Participants: conduct one movement of Tchaikovsky’s String Serenade in public pre-concert performance.
+• Gold Level Participants(GLP): conduct one movement of the public pre-concert performance.

 MAESTRO LAWRENCE GOLAN

-Maestro Golan's 2019-20 season guesting includes engagements at Spain’s Collegium Musicum La Rioja in Logroño, Bulgaria’s Varna Summer International Music Festival, Pretoria, South Africa; the American Festival Orchestra tour of China, and the Tucson Symphony Orchestra.
-Highlights from recent seasons include return engagements with Italy’s Orchestra Sinfonica Città di Grosseto, Tucson Symphony Orchestra, Portland Ballet Company, and Colorado Music Festival, as well as debuts with Italy’s Orchestra Sinfonica di Sanremo, Mexico’s Orquesta de Cámara de Bellas Artes, China’s Wuhan Philharmonic, the Maui Pops Orchestra, the Batumi Music Festival in Georgia, Eastern Europe, and a 14-city tour of China with the Denver Philharmonic.
+Highlights from recent seasons include return engagements with Italy’s Orchestra Sinfonica Città di Grosseto, the Tucson Symphony Orchestra, the Portland Ballet Company and the Colorado Music Festival, as well as debuts with Italy’s Orchestra Sinfonica di Sanremo, Mexico’s Orquesta de Cámara de Bellas Artes, China’s Wuhan Philharmonic, the Maui Pops Orchestra, the Batumi Music Festival in Georgia, Eastern Europe, and a 14-city tour of China with the Denver Philharmonic.